How create new minigames that help around different cognitive impairments for patients with glioma?

-Disciplines Concept, Interaction Design
+Concept, Interaction Design

-Client Netherlands Cancer Institute
+client: Netherlands Cancer Institute

-Team MacKayla van Binsbergen, Gabriel Castro, Wendy Plas, Peter Polacsek
+MacKayla van Binsbergen, Gabriel Castro, Wendy Plas, Peter Polacsek

-The design needs to be pleasant, familiar and not anxiety-inducing.
+The design has the requirement that it needs to be pleasant, familiar and not anxiety-inducing.
 And needs to be cognitive challengable and rewarding and accessible to patients that have different cognitive levels.
-Because it’s made for an vulnerable population, we couldn’t test with our users.
-They first wanted to extended to project so far, that the client can test with the patients on to the whole game experience.
+For physical therapists the game needs to be easy implementatable in daily practice and adjustable to patients.

 To generate different options of possible ideas, we sketched out multiple minigame ideas.
-To test assumptions, and get feedback.
-We needed to test on classmates, because we weren't allowed to contact the actual patients.
+To test assumptions and get feedback, we needed to test on classmates, because we weren't allowed to contact the actual patients.

 To have a second conversation with client to get their input on the ideas, we created a mockup of the top 4 most voted game ideas.

 To test the basic mechanics of the game, we made a rough prototype of the chosen minigame.
 We had one research paper that said sounds & visuals in combination better stimulates learning.
 That's why we created a soundtrack for the game.
 To adjust our minigame visuals to the existing version of the Terra software, we refined the prototype visuals.
 Also we included different game difficulties based on users score, because patients have different levels of impairments, so the game should adapt to their conditions.